Binstack: Making a maximal multi-dimensional decision

-Each “point” in this method is meaningful, so a difference of 1 crowns a clear winner.
+Each “point” in this method is meaningful, so even a difference of 1 point crowns a clear winner.
 With real-world attributes, and a sufficiently high bar, you will reject nearly all items quickly.
 People won’t like that—their favorite thing will be cut—but it’s the only way to stop wasting your time dithering between a pile of things that won’t make a difference.

 It’s also extremely easy to explain your decision: Q materially impacts two important things; everything else is less impactful.

 It is, of course, still common to have ties.
 Indeed, if in our example we considered anything “5 or greater” to be material, it’s back to a tie3: